 - Baked items

-Processed, marinated, coated, and imitation meat, poultry, or seafood can also be contaminated with gluten.
+Processed, marinated, coated, and imitation meat, poultry, or seafood can also be contaminated with gluten through cross-contamination.
 You may also avoid seasoned snacks and packed foods.
 Celiac patients can eat pure oats and oats products.
 However, oats have a higher chance of contamination with wheat during processing.
 Always make a habit of reading food labels to find gluten content.

 Avoiding gluten in diet may reduce small intestinal inflammation and damage.
 You need to educate the teen about the importance of avoiding a gluten diet.

 The following food items, among various others, can be included in the diet (14).

 - Fresh meat and poultry

 Dairy products should be taken after consultation with the doctor.
 If your teen has lactose intolerance due to intestinal damage, then dairy products might worsen the condition.
 Distilled alcohol and wine are gluten-free alcoholic beverages.

 Sharing her experience dealing with celiac disease during her college days, Casey Cromwell recounts, “I needed more than just a gluten-free diet to heal from my celiac complications.
 I cut out dairy when I noticed how much it bothered my stomach.
 I eventually discovered the low FODMAP diet and pinpointed several foods, like garlic, onion, and mango, that turn my tummy into a time bomb.
 I avoided (even the gluten-free) foods my stomach didn’t seem to tolerate at the time.
 I also ate to my appetite, even when my hunger was insatiable (i).”

 Cromwell discovered that her condition required more than just avoiding gluten, highlighting the importance of individualized dietary adjustments in managing celiac disease.